triciabrown/CS5287_fork_master/doc/Week 9/Serverless/README.marp.md

 3. Benchmark cold starts, concurrency, and cost
 4. Explore hybrid: managed FaaS + self-hosted for critical paths
 5. Implement observability and security guardrails

-**Questions?**
-Let’s discuss your serverless use cases and challenges!